bipo38/isaac-tui/README.md

 # Isaac Tui

-A little tui, to get images and csv files, about data related with the videogame The Binding of Isaac
+ A tui to retrieve data about the The Binding of Isaac game in csv format.

 ## Installation

 ```